galaxyproject/training-material/topics/admin/tutorials/terraform/tutorial.md

 # Overview
 {:.no_toc}

-In this tutorial we have briefly cover what Terraform is and how you can leverage it for your needs.
+In this tutorial we will briefly cover what Terraform is and how you can leverage it for your needs.
 This will not make you an expert on Terraform but will give you the tools you need in order to maintain your cloud infrastructure as code.

 This will be a very practical training with emphasis on looking at examples from modules and becoming self sufficient.
-This tutorial uses OpenStack.
+This tutorial uses the OpenStack provider for Terraform.
+Other Cloud providers are available, but their invocation will be different from that which is described here.

 > ### Agenda
 >